NiklasEi/game_oicana/README.md

 # Oicana | Game submission for Mini Jam 71

-*The game tries to combine the genres `Tower defense`, `Monster tamer` and `Puzzle`.
+*The game tries to combine the genres `Tower defense`, `Puzzle` and `Monster tamer` (admittedly, the last one is a stretch).
 Mini Jam 71 called for a combination of at least two genres*

 Oicana [is published on itch.io](https://niklme.itch.io/oicana).
 You can get the latest builds there or find them in [the releases of this repository](https://github.com/NiklasEi/oicana/releases).